Ghost554/Hello-World/README.md

 # Hello-World
 More knowledge
-Am Ghost Cabron
-Am Kenyan
-Am here to learn more.
+Am Ghost Cabron,Kenyan,here to learn more